marvinscheffold/string-work/README.md

-# StringWork
+# VirtualDom

-StringWork is a react-like library for building user interfaces.<br>
+VirtualDom is a react-like library for building user interfaces.<br>

 * It´s core is based on JavaScript template literals
 * It is built with TypeScript

 # Installation

-Right now StringWork is only available via this repository.
+Right now VirtualDom is only available via this repository.

 To view demo project execute following in the root directory: